Jobs with Walsall Council and Schools/Academies

 Black Country Impact - jobs and training for 16-29 year olds

 Black Country Impact programme Walsall can help young people aged 16-29 find work, education and training opportunities.
 The programme provides free training in a number of courses including Fork Lift Training, SIA Security Training, CSCS Construction, Hairdressing and more.
 Funding is also available to help young adults with travel, clothing and equipment if they are starting a new job or course.
 The Black Country Impact team have jobs with local employers which need to be filled immediately.
-To find out how the team can help you call 01922 654364, email

 Find out more about Walsall Works here